icopy-site/awesome/docs/awesome/awesome-bitcoin.md

 * [bitcoin_tools](https://github.com/sr-gi/bitcoin_tools) Python library for building and analyzing transactions and scripts (both standard and custom).
 Comes along with a UTXO set analysis tool.
 Includes several examples and exhaustive documentation.

 ## Java Libraries
+> Note that you can also use [Scala libraries](#scala-libraries) in Java
 * [BitcoinJ](https://bitcoinj.github.io)
 * [XChange](https://github.com/knowm/XChange) Library that provides a simple and consistent API for interacting with 50+ Bitcoin currency exchanges.

+## Scala libraries
+> Note that you can also use [Java libraries](#java-libraries) in Scala
+* [Bitcoin-S](https://bitcoin-s.org) Scala/JVM toolkit for Bitcoin applications, includes Bitcoin data structures, transaction signing, strongly typed `bitcoind`/Eclair RPC clients, and more

 ## .Net Libraries
 * [NBitcoin](https://github.com/MetacoSA/NBitcoin)Comprehensive Bitcoin library for the .NET framework.